The Lighthouse, Millstreet is excited to publish this year’s Christmas events:

 Hi again folks,

 I am just back from Haiti having spent a week there planning various mission projects including a team which I will lead from the Methodist Church in Ireland travelling for two and a half weeks after Christmas.
 Twenty years ago I lived and worked in Haiti for a period and was pleased that the language came back to me reasonably well!
 It was good to be there again but of course very distressing to see the amount of devastation since the earthquake.
 However it was also hugely impressive to see the way that the Haitian people, who have always had great guts, have begun to rise up again and get on with their lives as best they can.
 Most Haitians just survive as best they can with no real job.
-Like every other organization the Methodist Church in Haiti has been badly rocked by the earthquake but again there is a determined effort to re-build and resurrect all aspects … continue reading the full article “Methodist Update September 2010”
+Like every other organization the Methodist Church in Haiti has been badly rocked by the earthquake but again there is a determined effort to re-build and resurrect all aspects [read more …] “Methodist Update September 2010”

 Just a wee reminder that even over the summer meetings for prayer, praise and Bible study organised by the Methodist church continue in Millstreet on the second and fourth Sundays of each month at 7.00 p. m. in the Canon O’Donovan Centre on Clara Road.